Work Permit for Successful People under Significant Benefits to Canada

 - Has the applicant received any national or international awards or recognition?

 - Do the current and previous employees attest to the relevancy of the applicant’s experience and skills to the offered position in Canada?

 - Has the applicant ever been a judge of the works of others in their field?

 - Has the applicant published research papers, books, or articles related to the offered position?

-- Are the applicant’s educational background and credentials significant and related to their area of expertise?
+- Are the applicant’s educational background and credentials significant and related to their expertise?

-- Is the applicant a member of well-known national or international organizations in their field?
+- Is the applicant a well-known national or international organization member in their field?